acmeyer/chatend/README.md

 There are many improvements you could make to this.
 Please feel free to contribute any that you think of, here are a few ideas:

 - Add database function for creation of a database and tables
-- Add a function for creating authentication for the API using Cognito
 - Integrate with other cloud providers, such as Azure and GCP
 - Save messages and conversations to a database to keep track of state in between runs